 “that all may promote authentic economic development that respects the dignity of all peoples.”

-There is hardly a more powerful expression of our mission statement than the 2014 prayer intention of Pope Francis.
-Operating as a social enterprise, we believe that everyone benefits by becoming a contributing member of the global economy.
-Striving to represent a new style of business which places the human person at the center of enterprise, we work to ensure that everyone involved is given the dignity and rewards of honest work.
-We seek to connect, serve and inspire all who play a role in our business—from our artisans in Congo to customers in the West.
+There is hardly a more powerful expression of our own mission than that of the 2014 prayer intention of Pope Francis.
+As a social enterprise, we believe that individuals and families will benefit by becoming a contributing members of the global economy.
+We strive to represent a new style of business that places the human person at the center.
+We work to ensure that everyone involved is given the dignity and rewards of honest work.
+We seek to connect, serve, and inspire all those who take part in our business — from artisans in Congo to customers in the West.